 Low Carb Spicy Bulgogi Beef Stir Fry is one of the perfect dinners that take about 10 minutes of washing, chopping and preparing but less than 5 minutes’ to cook.
 You can stir fry if mother nature decides to pour buckets or grill in a grill pan on top of the BBQ grill.

 You are just going to love this Low Carb Spicy Bulgogi Beef Stir Fry as you can use any little vegetables you enjoy and then quick marinade makes the beef extra flavorful.

 We made ourselves a huge plate of this delicious goodness and ate without guilt as all very low carb, gluten-free, dairy-free, diabetic friendly and keto friendly.
 You gotta love that.

 Have you ever asked for super thinly sliced beef at the grocery store?
 The beef is so thin, it almost looks like it has been chipped.
 Your butcher can really get your beef super thin and that is perfect for this recipe.
-This step really saves you time in the preparation of this dish or you can slice your tender cut of beef super thin yourself.
-You can also use ground beef if you desire but we love the texture of the thin marinated beef.
+This step really saves you time in the preparation of this dish.
+You can slice your tender cut of beef while slightly frozen to make it easier.
+In addition, you may also use ground beef if you desire .
+However, we love the texture of the thin marinated beef.